thangckt/thangckt.github.io/docs/blog/posts/DeePMD_kit.md

 A container is a portable unit of software that combines the application, and all its dependencies, into a single package that is agnostic to the underlying host OS.

 The workflow in this post involves AIMD, DP training, and LAMMPS MD simulation.
-It is nontrivial and time-consuming to install each software package from source with the correct setup of compiler, MPI, GPU library, and optimization flags.
+It is nontrivial and time-consuming to install each software package from source with the correct setup of the compiler, MPI, GPU library, and optimization flags.

 Containers solve this problem by providing a highly optimized GPU-enabled computing environment for each step, and eliminates the time to install and test software.